CEFTRIAXONE- ceftriaxone sodium injection, powder, for solution

 Ceftriaxone is generally well tolerated.
 In clinical trials, the following adverse reactions, which were considered to be related to ceftriaxone therapy or of uncertain etiology, were observed:

 pain, induration and tenderness was 1% overall.
-Phlebitis was reported in <1% after IV administration.
-The incidence of warmth, tightness or induration was 17% (3/17) after IM administration of 350 mg/mL and 5% (1/20) after IM administration of 250 mg/mL.
+Phlebitis was reported in <1% after intravenous administration.
+The incidence of warmth, tightness or induration was 17% (3/17) after intramuscular administration of 350 mg/mL and 5% (1/20) after intramuscular administration of 250 mg/mL.

 General Disorders And Administration Site Conditions

 rash (1.7%).
 Less frequently reported (<1%) were pruritus, fever or chills.

 genital fungal infection (0.1%).

 eosinophilia (6%), thrombocytosis (5.1%) and leukopenia (2.1%).
 Less frequently reported (<1%) were anemia, hemolytic anemia, neutropenia, lymphopenia, thrombocytopenia and prolongation of the prothrombin time.

 Blood And Lymphatic Disorders

 diarrhea/loose stools (2.7%).
 Less frequently reported (<1%) were nausea or vomiting, and dysgeusia.
 The onset of pseudomembranous colitis symptoms may occur during or after antibacterial treatment [see Warnings and Precautions (5.3)].

 elevations of aspartate aminotransferase (AST) (3.1%) or alanine aminotransferase (ALT) (3.3%).
 Less frequently reported (<1%) were elevations of alkaline phosphatase and bilirubin.